ajutamangdev/hatiyar/docs/src/content/docs/guides/contribution.md

 ---
 title: Contributing Guidelines
-description: How to contribute to pysecfw
+description: How to contribute to hatiyar
 ---

-Thank you for your interest in contributing to pysecfw!
+Thank you for your interest in contributing to hatiyar!
 This guide will help you get started with contributing code, modules, documentation, and more.

 ## Code of Conduct